Mideasebebe/MY-LITA-PROJECT-The-Capstone-Dataset-/README.md

   ### Power BI:
 - Build a Power BI dashboard that visualizes key customer segments, cancellations, and subscription trends.
 Include slicers for interactive analysis.

+### CONCLUSION
+From the above dashboard diagram we camn draw a conclusion that:
+- Each of the 4 regions only purchased one each of the subscription type, we need to carry out survey in all of the regions to know why this is happening.